XLSForm/xlsform.github.io/_sections/home-english.md

 * To get the item in `participants.csv` with `name` that matches a scanned barcode: `instance('participants')/root/item[name=${barcode_id}]`
 * To get the item in `participants.csv` with `name` that matches a value picked from a select: `instance('participants')/root/item[name=${participant}]`

-The last part of the expression is a property or column name to access for the item(s) that match the filter expression.
+The last part of the expression is a property or column name to access for the item(s) that match the filter expression:

 * To get the age of a participant whose id card was scanned: `instance('participants')/root/item[name=${barcode_id}]/age`
 * To get the first name of a participant selected from a list: `instance('participants')/root/item[name=${participant}]/fname`

+This is generally the preferred way of looking values up in attached files as it is the most versatile and works across applications.
+However, looking up values in files with many tens of thousands of options can affect the responsiveness of the form.
+If you have long choice lists, check whether your form is adequately responsive on the lowest performance device that your data collection team will use.
+If it is too slow, consider using [`pulldata()`](#how-to-pull-data-from-csv) if your data collection application supports it.

+💡 These expressions use a subset of [XPath 1.0](https://developer.mozilla.org/en-US/docs/Web/XPath).
+The filter expression in square brackets can be any expression that evaluates to true or false, including using functions.

 #### External CSV data